FerPerales/FerPerales/README.md

 B. Sc. in Computer Engineering graduated from the Universidad de Guadalajara campus CUCEI (Spanish for University Center of Exact Sciences and Engineering).

-Senior Ruby on Rails developer at thoughtbot
+Ruby on Rails Developer - Boost team at thoughtbot

 Former Senior Software Engineer at Michelada